ahuacate/nas-hardmetal/README.md

-# Synobuild
+<h2> OEM NAS BUILDS</h2>

+This guide is about setting up your OEM Linux NAS ready for all our Easy Scripts and CT builds.

+A OEM NAS could be a Synology, QNap, FreeNAS, OMV or whatever open source Linux NAS build you use.
+The Linux basics should be easily interpreted to suit your NAS OS.

+More emphasis has been given to the Synology DiskStation only because I had one on my network.
+Personally I recommend

+A
-The following is for a Synology Diskstation only.
+The following is for a Synology DiskStation only.
 Modify accordingly for your own NAS or NFS server setup.
 Network Prerequisites are:
 - [x] Layer 2 Network Switches
 - [x] Network Gateway is `192.168.1.5`